 The release of ‘The Waltzers’ is where the drama unfolded when Wallace Meek left the group the day the single was released, which resulted in a crisis of confidence within Memphis Industries regarding releasing the album.
 A decision was taken by the group to continue, and the album was released by Creeping Bent in 2009 to serious critical acclaim.

 Bricolage supported an array of artists; Franz Ferdinand, Fire Engines, 1990s, Long Blondes, and even Sun Ra’s Arkestra.
 The group had a collage-oriented aesthetic, mixing an early Roxy Music / Eno approach mixed with pop art mixed with Iggy’s Berlin period mixed with Postcard Records, resulting in a heady potion.
-A final single was released in 2009 (‘Turn U Over’), another Graham Wann song, before the group came to natural full stop.
+A final single was released in 2009 (‘Turn U Over’), another Graham Wann song, before the group came to a natural full stop.

-mp3: Bricolage – Bayonets
+mp3: Bricolage – Footsteps